 - Every 4–8 years: Professional resurfacing.

-Special Repairs: The Rightway Crack System
+Special Repairs: The ARMOR Crack Repair System

 - Fill cracks with repair mix.

-- Seal with Rightway tape and fabric.
+- Reinforce with ARMOR tape and fabric.

 - Apply primer and coatings.